karremrajareddy-blip/Awesome-MCP-Server/README.md

 2. **LinkedIn Profile Server** 🔗
    - Retrieves LinkedIn profile data via an external API from RapidAPI.
    - Enables AI models to process professional profile insights.

+3. **Fetch PubMed Article Server** 🔗
+   - Retrieves articles from PubMed given a query.

 ## 🛠️ How to Use